 Ella Pinney, Christie patient

 Ella thought she just had a minor cough but was stunned to receive a diagnosis of advanced Adenoid Cystic Carcinoma (ACC).
-ACC is a rare head and neck cancer and the medical community still don’t know much about it.
+ACC is a rare head and neck cancer that the medical community still don’t know much about.

 Because of this lack of knowledge, it’s difficult to treat ACC.
-Ella went through a lot of treatments, including 2 major operations, multiple rounds of radiotherapy, immunotherapy and brachytherapy.
+Ella went through a lot of treatments, including 2 major operations, multiple rounds of radiotherapy, immunotherapy, brachytherapy, targeted drugs and chemotherapy.

-Throughout her treatment, Ella’s kept going, even in her darkest moments.
-Her main frustration has been the lack of treatment options for ACC.
+Throughout her treatment, Ella kept going, even in her darkest moments.
+Her main frustration was always the lack of treatment options for ACC.

 That’s why The Ella Project research is named after her – to highlight Ella’s determination that ACC patients in the future will have more treatment options.